garydoranjr/pyemd/README.md

     I'm not able to confirm whether the difference is entirely caused by a loss of precision, or issues with the OpenCV wrapper, but I have validated the accuracy of this implementation via a comparison to the GLPK implementation.
+    Another issue is a hard-coded `MAX_SIG_SIZE`, which limits the size of the samples that can be used in the EMD computation.

 PyEMD is a more "Pythonic" EMD implementation than other wrappers.
 Only the minimal amount of computation is done in C (the core transportation algorithm).